jhaskinsjr/nebula/pipelines/shangjuan/README.md

 a unified L2 cache, and branch prediction.
-Fetch is performed on a per-cache-block basis, and multiple instructions cahe issue per cycle, in-order, until a read-after-write hazard occurs, which blocks further issue until the writing instruction is retired or flushed.
+Fetch is performed on a per-cache-block basis, and multiple instructions cahe issue per cycle, in-order, until a read-after-write hazard occurs, which blocks further issue until: (1) the writing instruction's result is received through data forwarding; (2) the writing instruction retires; or (3) the writing instruction is flushed.

 Unlike Rangpur, which, for simplicity, imposed the restriction that only a single LOAD instruction be in-flight at a time, Shangjuan allows any